Maddy Green

-Madeline Lee Green (born 20 October 1992) is a New Zealand cricketer who currently plays for Wellington and New Zealand.
+Madeline Lee Green (born 20 October 1992) is a New Zealand cricketer who currently plays for Auckland and New Zealand.

+Career

 In April 2018, she won the Ruth Martin Cup for her domestic batting at the New Zealand Cricket Awards.
 On 8 June 2018, she scored her first century in WODIs, with 121 runs against Ireland.

 In August 2018, she was awarded a central contract by New Zealand Cricket, following the tours of Ireland and England in the previous months.
 In October 2018, she was named in New Zealand's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 In January 2020, she was named in New Zealand's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In February 2022, she was named in New Zealand's team for the 2022 Women's Cricket World Cup in New Zealand.
 In June 2022, Green was named in New Zealand's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+In September 2024 she was named in the New Zealand squad for the 2024 ICC Women's T20 World Cup.

+Green was named in the New Zealand squad for their ODI tour to India in October 2024.

+In May 2025, Green signed a short-term contract to play for English club The Blaze.

+Personal life

 In April 2019, Green married New Zealand cricketer Liz Perry.